basecamp/policies/terms/index.md

 ## Uptime, Security, and Privacy

 1. Your use of the Services is at your sole risk.
 We provide these Services on an “as is” and “as available” basis.
-We do not offer service-level agreements for most of our Services — here’s [the one exception](https://basecamp.com/about/policies/sla) — but do take uptime of our applications seriously.
-Visit [https://www.basecampstatus.com/](https://www.basecampstatus.com/) to see the status of our Services.
+We do not offer service-level agreements for most any of our Services but do take uptime of our applications seriously.
 2. We reserve the right to temporarily disable your account if your usage significantly exceeds the average usage of other customers of the Services.
 Of course, we'll reach out to the account owner before taking any action except in rare cases where the level of use may negatively impact the performance of the Service for other customers.
 3. We take many measures to protect and secure your data through backups, redundancies, and encryption.
 We enforce encryption for data transmission from the public Internet.
 There are some edge cases where we may send your data through our network unencrypted.
 Please refer to our [Security Overview](../security/index.md) for full details and our [Security Response page](../security/response/index.md) for how to report a security incident or threat.
 4. When you use our Services, you entrust us with your data.
 We take that trust to heart.
-You agree that Basecamp may process your data as described in our [Privacy Policy](../privacy/index.md) and for no other purpose.
+You agree that Reacher may process your data as described in our [Privacy Policy](../privacy/index.md) and for no other purpose.
 We as humans can access your data for the following reasons:

 - **To help you with support requests you make.** We'll ask for express consent before accessing your account.
 - **On the rare occasions when an error occurs that stops an automated process partway through.** We get automated alerts when such errors occur.
 When we can fix the issue and restart automated processing without looking at any personal data, we do.
 In rare cases, we have to look at a minimum amount of personal data to fix the issue.
 In these rare cases, we aim to fix the root cause as much as possible to avoid the errors from reoccurring.
-- **To safeguard Basecamp.** We'll look at logs and metadata as part of our work to ensure the security of your data and the Services as a whole.
+- **To safeguard Reacher.** We'll look at logs and metadata as part of our work to ensure the security of your data and the Services as a whole.
 If necessary, we may also access accounts as part of an [abuse report investigation](../abuse/how-we-handle/index.md).
 - **To the extent required by applicable law.** As a US company with all data infrastructure located in the US, we only preserve or share customer data if compelled by a US government authority with a legally binding order or proper request under the Stored Communications Act.
-If a non-US authority approaches Basecamp for assistance, our default stance is to refuse unless the order has been approved by the US government, which compels us to comply through procedures outlined in an established mutual legal assistance treaty or agreement mechanism.
-If Basecamp is audited by a tax authority, we only share the bare minimum billing information needed to complete the audit.
+If a non-US authority approaches Reacher for assistance, our default stance is to refuse unless the order has been approved by the US government, which compels us to comply through procedures outlined in an established mutual legal assistance treaty or agreement mechanism.
+If Reacher is audited by a tax authority, we only share the bare minimum billing information needed to complete the audit.

 5. We use third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Services.
 You can see a list of all subprocessors who handle personal data for [Reacher](../privacy/reacher-subprocessors/index.md) and [Reacher Help Center](../privacy/reacher-help-center-subprocessors/index.md).
-6. Under the California Consumer Privacy Act (“CCPA”), Basecamp is a “service provider”, not a “business” or “third party”, with respect to your use of the Services.
+6. Under the California Consumer Privacy Act (“CCPA”), Reacher is a “service provider”, not a “business” or “third party”, with respect to your use of the Services.
 That means we process any data you share with us only for the purpose you signed up for and as described in these Terms of Service, [Privacy policy](../privacy/index.md), and [other policies](../index.md).
 We do not retain, use, disclose, or sell any of that information for any other commercial purposes unless we have your explicit permission.
-And on the flip-side, you agree to comply with your requirements under the CCPA and not use Basecamp’s Services in a way that violates the regulations.
+And on the flip-side, you agree to comply with your requirements under the CCPA and not use Reacher’s Services in a way that violates the regulations.
-7. These Service Terms incorporate the [Basecamp Data Processing Addendum (“DPA”)](../privacy/regulations/dpa/Basecamp_Data_Processing_Addendum_v202010.pdf), when the General Data Protection regulation (“GDPR”) applies to your use of Basecamp Services to process Customer Data as defined in the DPA.
-The DPA is effective as of October 5, 2020 and replaces and supersedes any previously agreed data processing addendum between you and PROXIMA B SASU relating to the GDPR.
-If you prefer to have an executed copy of the Data Processing Addendum, you may [sign a copy online](https://app.hellosign.com/s/c0908a3d).
-Regardless of whether you execute or not, we protect and secure your data to the high standards set out in the addendum.

 ## Copyright and Content Ownership